c0ffeeartc/EntitasGenericAddon/README.md

 # EntitasGenericAddon
-Addon to [Entitas](https://github.com/sschmid/Entitas-CSharp) that allows using generic methods instead of code generator
+Addon to [Entitas](https://github.com/sschmid/Entitas-CSharp) that allows using generic methods instead of code generator and uses type inference to insure compile time correctness

 This project is based on [Entitas.Generic](https://github.com/yosadchyi/Entitas.Generic)